Lacrosse Goalie Throat Protectors: What are your options?

 Technically I don’t think these are permitted in men’s lacrosse since the rulebook states that lacrosse goalie throat protectors must be specifically designed for lacrosse and these are for ice hockey.

-But the protection level is the same.
-I’ve seen several goalies play in competition with this style of lacrosse throat guard and never seen a referee say anything.
+I also don’t think a ref would ever say anything because the protection level is the same, if not more.
+I’ve seen several male goalies play in competition with this style of lacrosse throat guard and never seen a referee say anything.

 Since these danglers are not made specific for the helmets you’ll want to connect them with string or zip ties.